 I did not swan around.

 I was a greeny grey and threw up on average 3 to 4 times a day.
-I lost weight and people would look at me and say “how are you?” “are you okay?” “you don’t look well”.
-All with a tone that to me, meant you look AWFUL.
+I lost weight and people would look at me and say “how are you?”, “are you okay?”, “you don’t look well”.
+All with a tone that to me meant “you look AWFUL”.
 I was so unwell and felt flat.
 My mood was low and I was so tired.
 I felt like I was doing a poor job at everything, like a part time wife, part time mother and a part time employee as my constant nausea overtook me.

 I had two very different birth experiences as well.
 In fact, Theo’s birth was beautiful.
 I can honestly say I enjoyed my birth experience with him.
 It was such magic.
 I will blog about their births another day.

-So after my bubs where born;
+So after my bubs were born;

 Baby number 1, Polly.